 In a perfectly competitive market, where buyers and sellers are both price takers, it is not possible to make above-normal profits in the long run.
 If there is a scenario where companies can make profits above the normal profit range, more companies will join the industry seeking the same, and this will dilute the position of each player and bring down the profits to normal.
 A company with great market power will be able to make profits above “normal profit.”

 5. Pricing power

-If a company offers distinguished products and services or holds extensive market share, it can dictate the pricing of its products and meet the inelastic demand from customers.
+If a company offers distinguished products and services or holds extensive market share, it can, to some extent, dictate the pricing of its products and meet the inelastic demand from customers.
 A high degree of pricing power helps a company achieve market power.